chrisvwx/LLLplus.jl/README.md

 with the average execution time shown; the `eltype` is `Int64` except for NEMO, which can only use GMP (its own `BigInt`); in all cases the `δ=.99`.
 The vertical axis shows execution time on a logarithmic scale; the x-axis is also logarithmic.
-The generally linear nature of the LLL curves supports the polynomial-time nature of the algorithm.
 The `lll` function is slower, while `l2avx` is similar to fplll.
 Though not shown, using bases from `gen_qary` with bit depth of 45 gives fplll a larger advantage.
-Though the LLLplus functions are not always the fastest, they are in the same ballpark as the C and C++ tools; if this package gets more users, we'll spend more time on speed :-)  This figure was generated using code in `test/timeLLLs.jl`.
+Though the LLLplus functions are not the fastest, they are in the same ballpark as the C and C++ tools; if this package gets more users, we'll spend more time on speed :-)  This figure was generated using code in `test/timeLLLs.jl`.